skrey/yellow-extensions/source/blog/README.md

 `BlogPagesMax` = number of pages to show per shortcut
 `BlogPaginationLimit` = number of entries to show per page

-The following values for new pages are supported:
+The following placeholders for new pages are supported:

 `@title` = page title
 `@timestamp` = page publication date as timestamp